Submitting a Charge

-Intake Bar Counsel will contact you to gather details about your complaint before they contact the Respondent attorney.
-During this discussion Intake Bar Counsel may give you feedback on what issues are and are not ethical or professional in nature.
-Unfortunately, this feedback is often misinterpreted as a defense of the Respondent attorney, when in fact it is merely an attempt to secure a better understanding of the complaint and the evidence to support it.
+Intake Bar Counsel will contact you to gather details about your complaint before they contact the respondent.
+During this discussion Intake Bar Counsel may give you feedback on whether your complaint implicates ethical or professional issues.
+Unfortunately, this feedback is often misinterpreted as a defense of the respondent, when it merely is an attempt to secure a better understanding of the complaint and the evidence to support it.

-Usually Intake Bar Counsel will then contact the Respondent attorney, discuss your concerns, and gather any relevant information or documents.
+Usually Intake Bar Counsel will then contact the respondent, discuss your concerns, and gather relevant information or documents.

 Intake Bar Counsel will then conduct any additional investigation, which may include additional contact with you or the retrieval and review of documents.
-It is not necessary to come to the State Bar office without an appointment.
-In most instances, the Intake lawyer cannot meet with you, without a previously scheduled appointment.
+Do not come to the State Bar office without an appointment; if Intake Bar Counsel deems it necessary to meet in person they will let you know.

-- Dismiss the matter, but provide an instructional comment to the attorney
+- Dismiss the matter with or without instructional comment to the Respondent;

 Complainant: Person making the complaint.

-Intake Bar Counsel: A State Bar attorney who conducts the preliminary investigation of a Bar Charge.
+Intake Bar Counsel: A State Bar attorney who preliminary investigates a Bar Charge.